 In the fall, when pears are at their peak in flavor and availability, they make a wonderful accompaniment for boldly flavored blue cheeses like Gorgonzola and Roquefort.

-Our recipe builds on that classic fruit and cheese pairing by sautéing the pears along with shallots and fresh thyme, before combining them with the cheese (we used Gorgonzola).
+Our skillet pork chop recipe builds on that classic fruit and cheese pairing by sautéing the pears along with shallots and fresh thyme, before combining them with the cheese (we used Gorgonzola).

-You get a bit of the topping with every bite of pork, and that sweet and savory balance of flavors is incredibly satisfying, not to mention the perfect choice to serve with simple side dishes like roasted sweet potatoes and sautéed spinach.
+You get a bit of the topping with every bite of pork, and that sweet and savory balance of flavors is incredibly satisfying.
+Serve this dish with simple sides like roasted sweet potatoes and sautéed spinach.

 - Olive oil